niplav/site/spans.md

 be a huge confounder, or just have accelerated existing trends (which we can probably check in another 2 years).

-I am interested in the attention span of individual humans: [Lorenz-Spreen et al.
+I am mostly interested in the attention span of individual humans and not groups: [Lorenz-Spreen et al.
 2019](./doc/psychology/attention_span/accelerating_dynamics_of_collective_attention_lorenz-spreen_et_al_2019.pdf
 "Accelerating dynamics of collective attention") investigate the development of a construct they call "collective attention" (and indeed